how this blog works

 dare’s blog thenightgarden (you are here)

-Currently, as of Summer 2023, I am developing live events and art-experiments that showcase the social art practices and foster participatory engagement with the work.
+Currently I am developing live events and art-experiments that showcase the social art practices and foster participatory engagement with the work.
 These are called Rhizomatic Choir, The Real Play, and Deathclown Methods.
-All are under a tree called Theater of Precarity.
+All are under a tree called TheaterPrecarity.
 You can read about the work on this blog.
-Stay tuned for websites and tour dates in Portland and Seattle this September through November.

-I am also available for online creative coaching which you can read about here: Sessions with dare | Animist Arts
+I am also available for online creative coaching which you can read about under the sessions tab at the top of the page.

 Bio

 Dare (they/them) is an animist, multidisciplinary artist-facilitator and educator.
-Their work explores the integration of animist practices, liberatory anti-oppression principles and nondual theater arts, which can be pithily summed up as Death Practice & Deathclown.
+Their work explores the integration of animist practices, liberatory anti-oppression principles and nondual theater arts, which can be pithily summed up as Soul Justice, Death Practice & Deathclown.

 They are based in Chinook Lands aka Portland, OR, USA.